mckennapsean/dissertation/content/07-reflect.md

 **Story progression** categorizes the possible story paths that can occur in a story, such as linear story points, skipping between, or more complex paths.
-The most common story type we observed is linear, where a reader is guided through each story point in order like in _S-21_.
+The most common story type we observed is linear, where a reader is guided through each story point in order as in _S-21_.
 However, a variation of this approach is a linear skip, where readers can jump backward or ahead --- often included if a navigation progress widget is present such as the stepper in _S-9_.
 A story can also contain more complex story paths, such as a tree style or graph to